 Lawfully owed DNA is defined as a DNA sample from a qualifying offender who should have their sample in CODIS (based on the type and time of the offense in relation to applicable state law), but from whom a sample has never been collected or submitted to a lab for testing.
 Investigators and prosecutors rely on samples in CODIS to help solve cases and bring justice to victims.
 The solvability of cases increases as the database becomes populated with more samples.
 Thus, collecting lawfully owed DNA from qualifying offenders contributes to a comprehensive approach to addressing sexual assault reform.

 In FY2016, the Bureau of Justice Assistance (BJA) added a purpose area to the SAKI solicitation for the collection of lawfully owed DNA.
 Funding awarded under this purpose area can be used to 1) conduct a census of convicted offenders who lawfully owe DNA, 2) develop a DNA collection plan and 3) review, improve, and implement optimal collection protocols to ensure sample collection policies are adhered to and that samples are being obtained from all eligible individuals for CODIS entry.
 In FY2016, the Cuyahoga County (OH) Prosecutor's Office was the first jurisdiction to receive funding.
 The Nevada Office of the Attorney General received funding in FY2017 for the collection of lawfully owed DNA.
-In FY2018, BJA made awards to four additional jurisdictions including, County of Washington (OR), State Attorney's Office 4th Judicial Circuit (FL), City of Charlotte (NC) and West Virginia Division of Justice and Community Services.
+In FY2018, BJA made awards to four additional jurisdictions including, County of Washington (OR), State Attorney's Office 4th Judicial Circuit (FL), Charlotte-Mecklenburg Police Department (NC) and West Virginia Division of Justice and Community Services.
 In FY2019, the Cuyahoga County (OH) Prosecutor's Office received an additional award, and Washington State Attorney General's Office and the Texas Department of Public Safety received funding under this purpose area for the first time.